ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

 # 3. Implement Constructor

 The combiner constructor will be initialized with a dictionary of the input features and the combiner config.
-The constructor must pass the input features to the superclass constructor, set its 'name' property, then create its own layers and state.
+The constructor must pass the input features to the superclass constructor, set its `name` property, then create its own layers and state.

-You may want to use the `input_features dictionary` to get information about the size and type of the inputs, which affect what resources the combiner needs to allocate.
-For example, the `transformer` combiner treats its input features as a sequence, where the sequence length is the number of features: `self.sequence_size = len(self.input_features)`.
+The `input_features` dictionary is passed in to the constructor to make information about the number, size, and type of the inputs accessible.
+This may determine what resources the combiner needs to allocate.
+For example, the `transformer` combiner treats its input features as a sequence, where the sequence length is the number of features.
+We can determine the sequence length here as `self.sequence_size = len(self.input_features)`.

 ```python
     def __init__(